Azure/azure-notificationhubs-ios/README.md

 The Azure Notification Hubs can be added to your app via Cocoapods, Carthage, Swift Package Manager, or by manually adding the binaries to your project.
 We have a number of sample applications available written in both Swift and Objective-C to help you get started for both iOS with Mac Catalyst support, and a macOS sample, and SwiftUI coming soon.

+This introduces a new API as of version 3.0, and the usage of `SBNotificationHub` with registrations is still supported, but discouraged as we have the new `MSNotificationHub` which uses the Installation API and modern Apple APIs.

 1. NH Sample App for iOS/Mac Catalyst [Swift](SampleNHAppSwift) | [Objective-C](SampleNHAppObjC)
 2. NH Sample App for macOS [Swift](SampleNHAppMacSwift) | [Objective-C](SampleNHAppMacObjC)
 3. SwiftUI (Coming Soon)